date3k2/date3k2/ReadMe.md

 # Hi there! 👋 I'm Dat Nguyen.

-## About Me
+## 👀 About me
-I'm a Computer Science student at Hanoi University of Science and Technology.
-I'm passionate about Data Science, AI Development, and Software Engineering.
+- I'm a Computer Science student at Hanoi University of Science and Technology.
+- I'm quite passionate about Data Science, AI Development, and Software Engineering.

-## Contact Me
+## 📫 Contact me
 Feel free to reach out to me on any of these platforms:

 <div align="center">